 All labels are subject to not just one, but two levels of review.
 First, before it can be used, every label must obtain federal approval from TTB’s Advertising, Labeling, and Formulation Division in Washington, D.C.
 The specialists there evaluate the text and other design elements for compliance with the label regulations of the FAA Act.

 Fully one-third of all label applications are rejected at this stage.
 Why?
-Many labels are rejected because of mistakes on the application itself the label artwork is unclear or has handwritten changes; the trade name or bottler’s registry number was forgotten.
+Many labels are rejected because of mistakes on the application itself.
+Perhaps the label artwork is unclear or has handwritten changes; the trade name or bottler’s registry number was forgotten.

 Many others are rejected because of technical mistakes.
 One of the most common is separating the appellation from the wine designation on a varietal label.
 Sometimes the label fails a more esoteric standard: for instance, a late harvest label that does not state sugar content at harvest and residual sugar.
 Then there are the more subjective decisions.
 Labels can be rejected if deemed to be offensive or misleading.